RyanTheAllmighty/Allmighty-Docker-Manager/STYLE.md

 + All JSON documents should use 4 space indentation.
 + Don't do large code commits.
 My preference is a single commit for a single fix/addition rather than bundled up commits.
 + Document appropriately.
 While there is no need to put single line comments in for everything, having doc blocks and comments where necessary helps others see what the code does.
++ Make sure all code adheres to the provided JSHint and JSCS standards.
+Running 'gulp style' will run both checkers and check for any issues

 # Classes
 Since this application is using ECMAScript 6, we have access to classes.